Zildjian Family Opportunity Fund

 If you have specific questions about the Zildjian Family Opportunity Fund, please contact Mandy Smith, PAS Programs Manager, at msmith@pas.org.

-2025 Recipients
+2026 Recipients

 Mini-Steelpan Building Project: Offered through Bloomingdale and Pullman Elementary Schools and a summer steelpan camp in Michigan, this hands-on project engages students in building and performing on steelpans as part of music and STEM learning.
 Led by an experienced steelpan artist, the program aims to deepen cultural understanding, creativity, and community connection through Trinidad and Tobago’s musical traditions.

-Rhythm and Divine Community Youth Drumline: Based in Jackson, MS, this program provides structured percussion and drumline instruction for youth ages 4 to 17, with a focus on underserved and neurodiverse students.
+Rhythm & Divine Community Youth Drumline: Based in Jackson, MS, this program provides structured percussion and drumline instruction for youth ages 4 to 17, with a focus on underserved and neurodiverse students.
 Led by experienced music educators, the initiative aims to build musical skills, discipline, teamwork, and pathways to future academic and performance opportunities.

 Senior Services Steelpan Classes: This program provides free, adapted steelpan classes for seniors in Van Buren County, MI, taught by a board-certified music therapist at multiple Senior Services locations.
 The initiative aims to promote wellness, social connection, and cultural enrichment, culminating in an intergenerational community performance.